Invoicing

 Front of the account statement

-The front side of the account statement is presented as a summary and provides information on the employer registration number, the date of the account statement, the amount to be paid (or, depending on the situation, a refund in favor of the employer, a settlement instalment, or a zero balance), the previous overall balance, the details of accounting transactions, the new overall balance, and the bank account numbers of the CCSS.
+The front side of the account statement is presented as a summary and provides information on the employer registration number, the date of the account statement, the amount to be paid (or, depending on the situation, a reimbursement in favour of the employer, a settlement instalment plan, or a zero balance), the previous overall balance, the details of the accounting transactions, the new overall balance, as well as the CCSS bank account numbers.

 Back of the account statement

-The reverse side of the account statement (as well as the following pages) provides a detailed explanation of the various accounting transactions, including recorded payments, social security contributions broken down by social risk for the specified month (“contributions for employed staff for ‘month year’”), interest (late payment interest), and details of any adjustments for previous periods.
+The back side of the account statement (as well as the following pages) explains in detail the various accounting transactions, including recorded payments, social security contributions broken down by social risk for the indicated month (“contributions for the staff employed for ‘month year’”), interest (late payment interest), and detailed contribution adjustments, if any, for previous periods.

-For more details about the new design of the account statements for employers (since March 2025), please visit our "Account statement" section.
+For more details regarding the new layout of the employer account statement (since March 2025), please consult our "Account statement" section.

 Overview of account statements